List of Dystopian Literature - Dystopian Novels

 utopian society of Eloi, a race of human descendant that live their life in peaceful in open nature.
 However, he soon found out that Eloi (former

-aristocrats) were bread to life only to be food for the disfigured cave dwelling monsters Morlocks (former working class).
+aristocrats) were bread to live only to be food for the disfigured cave dwelling monsters Morlocks (former working class).
 This book was one of the

 first in the science fiction "Dying Earth" subgenre.